 Leaders across the globe have made LEED the most widely used green building rating system in the world with 1.85 million square feet of construction space certifying every day.
 LEED certification provides independent verification of a building or neighborhood’s green features, allowing for the design, construction, operations and maintenance of resource-efficient, high-performing, healthy, cost-effective buildings.
 LEED is the triple bottom line in action, benefiting people, planet and profit.

 LEED certification means healthier, more productive places, reduced stress on the environment by encouraging energy and resource-efficient buildings, and savings from increased building value, higher lease rates and decreased utility costs.
-In fact, 88 of the Fortune 100 companies are already using LEED.
+LEED-certified buildings will directly contribute $29.8 billion to U.S. GDP by 2018.

 In the U.S., buildings account for: